danielqiang/VocabScraper/README.md

 Once you have an API Key and CSE ID, just enter them into main.py and run the script.

 ## Examples
-Here are some results from running VocabScraper on my IB Economics vocabulary homework.
+Here's the output from running VocabScraper on some of my IB Economics vocabulary homework.

 Input files:
 * [Vocabulary List 1](https://www.dropbox.com/s/mojcokhbqmilocm/Chapter%2017%20Fiscal%20policy%20vocabulary.pdf?dl=0)